core-wg/oscore/draft-ietf-core-object-security.md

 - request_seq: contains the value of the 'Partial IV' in the COSE object of the request (see Section 5).

 # Sequence Numbers, Replay, Message Binding, and Freshness {#sequence-numbers}

+Sequence numbers and replay window are initialized as defined in {{initial-sequence-replay}}.

 ## AEAD Nonce Uniqueness ## {#nonce-uniqueness}